Computer Vision

 The Canva Photo Editor Group's mission is to make our user's photos look amazing.
-So recently, we released a new tool called Auto Focus that lets users edit the focus point of their photo after it was taken, applying a shallow depth of field effect that helps their subject pop.
+So recently, we released a new tool called Auto Focus(opens in a new tab or window) that lets users edit the focus point of their photo after it was taken, applying a shallow depth of field effect that helps their subject pop.

 Essentially, this effect keeps the subject in focus while blurring things around them.
 In the image above, where the focus point is the person in the center, pixels in the background (and therefore further away from the focus depth) are blurred.
 Also, if any objects were closer to the camera than the subject, they too are blurred.